JamesBrownR/MeetingSurge/_posts/2026-02-21-does-auto-shop-need-social-media.md

     <p>Hiring is a surprising use case that actually works.
 Mechanics in South Florida scroll Facebook.
 A post about your shop culture, what you pay, and what a typical week looks like will reach candidates that job boards miss.</p>

     <h2>The Honest Answer</h2>
     <p>If your Google Business Profile is not optimized, your reviews are not coming in consistently, and your website is not converting visitors into calls, social media is not your next move.
-It is the last move on a long list of things that actually affect whether customers in Plantation, Davie, Fort Lauderdale, and the surrounding cities find you and call you.</p>
+It is the last move on a long list of things that actually affect whether customers in <a href="/service-areas/plantation-fl/">Plantation</a>,<a href="/service-areas/fort-lauderdale-fl/">Fort Lauderdale</a>, <a href="/service-areas/davie-fl/">Davie</a>, <a href="/service-areas/sunrise-fl/">Sunrise</a>, and the surrounding cities find you and call you.</p>
     <p>Get found on Google first.
 That is where the driver with the grinding brakes is looking at 9am on Tuesday.
 That is where the phone call comes from.</p>
     <p>Once your Google presence is locked down and working, then think about social media as a way to reinforce what is already working, not as a substitute for doing the foundational work.</p>